coachrye/coachrye.githubio/_posts/2021-05-22-inspired-by-phtechweek2021.md

 description: "My first post on this site, inspired by the recently concluded #PHTechWeek2021."
 ---

-I don'tt remember what exactly led me to attend this conference.
+I don't remember what exactly led me to attend this conference.

 It must have been over a decade since the last time I attended a geek conference, that was back when I was still a developer.